-Size-Based Regulation and Environmental Quality: Evidence from the U.S. Livestock Industry
+Size-Based Regulation and Water Quality: Evidence from the Iowa Hog Industry

 With Gabriel E. Lade, John M. Crespi, and David A. Keiser